 Dignity's engine revs with a ferocious spinning of its many gears, improving overall output.

-Dignity's onboard phase-transition device is cranked all the way to cold and set to max.
-The result: a somewhat-controlled deluge of rime from the reservoir's overspill drains that freezes into a crystalline sheath around Dignity's frame.
+Dignity's phase-transition engine is cranked all the way to cold and set to max.
+A semi-controlled deluge of rime pours from the reservoir's overspill drains, freezing into a crystalline sheath around Dignity's chassis.

 Effects: [40HP Casing]; 1TCD